-For starters, the airlines are expecting to carry 23.7 million passengers during the 12-day holiday period.
-That’s up 150,000 from last year.
+For starters, the airlines are expecting to have full planes over the 12-day holiday period.
 But don’t sweat — if you haven’t bought your tickets yet you will be happy to know that I haven’t either.
 And I’m not that worried because I always have a few tricks up my sleeve on how to save money.

 1. Be flexible

-That means the deals are going to be either the Monday or Tuesday before (depending on the destination), Thanksgiving Day and returning on Friday or the following Tuesday or better yet Wednesday after turkey day.
-To prove my point I ran a flexible search on ITA Software (below) for a one-way flight from Miami to New York and you can see which days are the cheapest to travel.
+That means the deals are going to be either the week before or the Sunday or Monday before (depending on the destination), Thanksgiving Day and returning on Friday or the following Tuesday or better yet Wednesday after turkey day.
+To prove my point I ran a flexible search on ITA Software (below) for round-trip non-stop flights from Miami to New York for a four night stay and you can see which days are the cheapest to travel.

-Keep in mind the airlines are expecting the busiest days will be Sunday, November 25 (with 2.4 million passengers flying), and Monday, November 26 (with 2.3 million passengers).
-The best day to fly will be Thanksgiving Day (November 22) when only 1.3 million passengers are expected to take to the sky.
+Keep in mind the airlines are expecting the busiest days to be Sunday, December 1, and Monday, December 2.
+The best day to fly will be Thanksgiving Day (November 28).

 2. Consider the time of day